30 April 2014

-AMONG THE numerous challenges China faces in its quest to become a great power, the biggest perhaps is mounting water insecurity.
-China has 20 percent of the world’s population but only seven percent of the world’s fresh water.
+Among the numerous challenges China faces in its quest to become a great power, the biggest, perhaps, is mounting water insecurity.
+China has 20 per cent of the world’s population but only 7 per cent of the world’s fresh water.
 To make matters worse, the country’s scarce water resources are unevenly distributed between the south and north of the country.

 With rapid industrialisation and urbanisation, the demand for fresh water is increasing at a very fast rate.
 It is forecast that by 2030, China’s water demand will surpass 800 billion cubic metres.
 However, China’s supply is severely undermined by worsening water scarcity and pollution.

-Zhang Hongzhou is an associate research fellow with the China Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University in Singapore.
+… Zhang Hongzhou is an associate research fellow with the China Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
+This piece has also been published in RSIS Commentaries.